SHUcream00/MPI_Matrix_Transpose/README.md

 </div>

-This project utilizes [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface) to do
+This project utilizes [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface) to create a distributed program that creates and outputs the transpose of the original matrix.
+There will be only one process with rank 0, that will read the file name with the input data, read from the file the values of n and m, read from the file the entire matrix, and will output the resulting matrix on the screen.
+All the other processes will receive portions of the matrix and contribute to creating the transposed matrix.

 <!-- TABLE OF CONTENTS -->
 <details>